 We are here as a local contractor ready to identify and provide a solution on your storm damage.

 Hire A Safe & Trusted Contractor: HSI

 A great resource to use is the Better Business Bureau or a local Chamber of Commerce.
-Businesses who take time to be a part of the community is often a good indicator of a local business.
+Businesses that take time to be a part of the community are often a good indicator of a local business.
 Before deciding on a company, always get at least three estimates.
 Compare them, do your research, look at reviews, and decide what would be the best choice.
-Here at Home Solutions of Iowa, we have been in business with an A+ rating from the Better Business Bureau for over 17 years.
+Here at Home Solutions of Iowa, we have been in business with an A+ rating from the Better Business Bureau for over 20 years.
 We have certified contractors on staff with a vast knowledge of how severe weather affects the different types of materials used on your home.
 Get a free storm damage assessment today and let us take some of the stress away from your storm damage!